Rex Harrison: Personal life

 He was subsequently married to Welsh actress Rachel Roberts from 1962 to 1971.
-Harrison then married Elizabeth Rees-Williams, divorcing in 1975; finally, in 1978, he married Mercia Tinker, his sixth and final wife.
+Harrison then married Welsh socialite Elizabeth Rees-Williams, divorcing in 1975; finally, in 1978, he married Mercia Ryhiner Schwob Tinker, his sixth and final wife.
 In 1980, despite his having married twice since their divorce, Roberts made a final attempt to win Harrison back, which proved to be futile; she took her own life that same year.

 Harrison's elder son, Noel Harrison, became an Olympic skier, singer and occasional actor; he toured in several productions including My Fair Lady in his father's award-winning role; Noel died suddenly of a heart attack on 19 October 2013 at age 79.
 Rex's younger son, Carey Harrison, was a playwright and social activist.
 He died of a heart attack on 22 January 2025, at age 80.

-Harrison's sister Sylvia was married to the 1st Earl of Kilmuir (better known to history as Sir David Maxwell Fyfe), a lawyer, Conservative politician and judge who was successively the lead British prosecutor at Nuremberg, Home Secretary and Lord Chancellor (head of the English judiciary); after his death she married another Cabinet minister, the 9th Earl De La Warr.
+Harrison's sister Sylvia was married to David Maxwell Fyfe, 1st Earl of Kilmuir, a lawyer, Conservative politician and judge who was successively the lead British prosecutor at Nuremberg, Home Secretary and Lord Chancellor (head of the English judiciary); after his death she married another Cabinet minister, Herbrand Sackville, 9th Earl De La Warr.

 Chronology of Harrison's six marriages: